 - Linux is all about choice.
 For example, here is a comparison of eight of the many Linux desktop choices.
 BTW, your desktop choice involves more than just appearance.
-Each desktop typically has a unique set of functions.
+Each desktop typically has a unique way of doing things.

 - Getting started on Linux

-- Linux can run most MS-Windows and old DOS programs.
+- Linux can run many MS-Windows and old DOS programs, including games.
 This screen shot (1440p) shows one of my concurrent Linux desktops running a modern MS-Windows program for my LAN-based Software Defined Radio and an old DOS based Motorola semiconductor databook:

 - My Linux system: I began using Linux in 2001 with very early versions of Mandrake Linux.
 Years later, I used Ubuntu.
 After growing weary of Ubuntu’s new "user hostile" Unity interface, I moved to Linux Mint with the Cinnamon desktop.
 BTW, I retained all of my work files during these migrations.
 Sweet!

 I use two monitors for my Linux installation.
 One (1080p) is positioned just above my radio gear and displays Ham Radio software.
 It works with a small wireless keyboard and mouse.
 The other (1440p) uses a traditional wired keyboard and the same wireless mouse.
-It is located on an adjacent table along with the CPU box, networked photo/document printer, LAN RAID 0 drives, LAN backup drives, an additional backup system (kept off-line), ethernet/WiFi router, DSL modem, UPS and LAN connected photo/document scanner.
+It is located on an adjacent table along with the CPU box, networked photo/document printer, networked photo/document scanner, LAN RAID 0 drives, LAN backup drives, ethernet/WiFi router, DSL modem and UPS system.
+There's an additional backup system kept off-line.

 - This Hour Has 22 Minutes - Video humor from Canada (politically incorrect, but funny!)